-This brings us to the question of how does the manufacturer know which products are bad and which ones need to be recalled?
+This brings us to the question of how the manufacturer knows which products are bad and which ones need to be recalled.
 After all, they were all produced in the same place, so shouldn’t they all be the same?
-It’s situations like this where a lot number can come to the rescue.
+It’s situations like this where lot numbers can come to the rescue.

 Lot numbers are a combination of numerical digits that are then assigned to a group of products with similarities.
-If you are unsure of where these numbers are, you can typically find them on the outside of the packaging.
+If you are unsure of where these numbers are, you can typically find them outside the packaging.

-One important thing to know is that a lot number can only be applied to one batch of products.
-However, many of the items in that one batch will have the same lot number as several other ones.
+One important thing to know is that a lot number is only applied to one batch of products.
+However, all of the items in that batch will have the same lot number.

 Why Is It Important?

-Lot numbers are important for a number of reasons, such as inventory management and avoiding crises during a recall.
+Lot numbers are important for several reasons, such as inventory management and avoiding crises during a recall.
 A reliable inventory software system such as topShelf helps you do just that.
 Having all the information you need at a glance not only increases efficiency but saves you time, money, and energy.

 Inventory management is one of the most important parts of your business.
 It ensures that you have the right amount of items in stock, so you don’t run out of what the customer is asking for.

-Having good inventory management also helps to make sure you are not over or under-ordering products for your warehouse.
-You shouldn’t have to guess on the quantities of certain items you need.
+Having good inventory management also helps ensure you are not over- or under-ordering products for your warehouse.
+You shouldn’t have to guess the quantities of certain items you need.

 When you throw lot numbers into the equation, you receive even more precision with ordering, shipping, reception, and restocking.